alvesgc/alvesgc/README.md

 ### About me
 As a technology enthusiast, I'm always seeking to learn new things and keep up with the latest trends in the development community.
-Currently, I'm pursuing a degree in Software Engineering and am a member of the [Microsoft Learn Student Ambassadors](https://studentambassadors.microsoft.com/en-US/studentambassadors/profile/f518e1c9-eb8d-4a99-ae86-30bbf227b944) program, where I dedicate myself to learning and sharing knowledge.
+Currently, I'm pursuing a degree in Software Engineering.

 ##
 <div align="center">